 -in a next version, I will implement a pincode on the bluetooth connection

 -the password is stored in the EEPROM, crypted using AES (thanks to CNLohr for the nice routine) and a 32 bytes generated using AFACTOR and BFACTOR provided in the code.
-It is strongly recommended to use different values for theses parameters for each of the dongles.
-If you do not do it, it is easy to retrieve the crypted password from the EEPROM by...Read more »
+It is strongly recommended to use different values for theses parameters for each of the dongles....Read more »

 New updated version.
 See here : https://hackaday.io/project/183155-passstronger-iii